rl-institut/test_git/README.md

 # test_git
-Just for workshop purpose, will be deleted
+Just for workshop, will be deleted

+Make some change